World's Best Workforce

 Annandale High School College and Career Ready Goal--All students will receive grade appropriate instruction in set up of individual learning plans in the online college and career preparation resources.

-Goal 2020-2021 - In 2020-21, AHS students will actively participate in grade level specific college and career interviews, site visits, and professional presentations to inform their understanding of postsecondary choices.
+Goal 2021-2022 - In 2021-22, AHS senior students will actively participate in grade level specific college and career interviews, site visits, and professional presentations to inform their understanding of postsecondary choices.
+This will be achieved by spending 32% of advisory days on CCR (college and career readiness).

 All Students Graduate